ch-ui-dev/ch-ui/packages/tokens/README.md

 ## Render all tokens

-All tokens can be rendered using `renderTheme(themeConfig: ThemeConfig)`.
+All tokens can be rendered using `renderTokenSet(tokenSet: TokenSet)`.

-A `ThemeConfig` is just a `Record<string, Facet>` containing all the facets you’d like to render, keyed by ids you provide.
+A `TokenSet` is just a `Record<string, Facet>` containing all the facets you’d like to render, keyed by ids you provide.